 Liberty Leading the People by Eugène Delacroix depicting events that took place in Paris in 1830, on display in the Louvre Museum.

-I remembered having seen the painting many times during history lessons, as being symbolic for the French revolution it is usually reprinted in school books.
+I remembered having seen the painting many times during history lessons.
+As it is symbolic of the French Revolution, it is usually reprinted in school books.

-- The French revolution (known as the First French Revolution) commonly associated among others with storming and demolition of the Bastille took place in 1789.
+- The French Revolution (known as the First French Revolution) commonly associated with storming and demolition of the Bastille took place in 1789.
 The Bastille Day, which is the 14th of July, is celebrated today as the French National Day.
-The Revolution began as during a political impasse the Third Estate (bourgeoisie) formed into a National Assembly (13 June 1789).
+The Revolution began as during a political impasse the Third Estate (bourgeoisie) formed into a National Assembly on 13 June 1789.

-- It took however more than three years of political turmoil till the French proclaimed the First Republic (21 September 1792) abolishing the monarchy.
-The act was undertaken by a National Convention elected under the first male universal suffrage in France.
-This did not however end the political turmoil.
+- It took more than three years of political turmoil however till the French proclaimed the First Republic on 21 September 1792 abolishing the monarchy.
+The act was undertaken by the National Convention elected under the first male universal suffrage in France.
+This did not, however, end the political struggle.

-- The monarchy under the House of Orleans lasted till 1848, when after removal of an unpopular king, the Second Republic was proclaimed.
+- The monarchy under the new dynasty called the House of Orleans lasted till 1848 when after the removal of an unpopular king, the Second Republic was proclaimed.

-- The Second Republic was yet again seized by yet another Bonaparte, Louis-Napoléon Bonaparte, who was Napoleon Bonaparte’s nephew.
-Once again France turned into an Empire (1852).
+- The Second Republic was yet again seized by yet another Bonaparte.
+It was Louis-Napoléon Bonaparte, Napoleon Bonaparte’s nephew.
+Once again, France turned into an Empire (1852).

-- Louis-Napoléon Bonaparte was removed in 1870 in times of Franco-Prussian war that was fought further by the Government of National Defence under the auspices of the Third Republic.
-The times of monarchies in France were finally over.
+- Louis-Napoléon Bonaparte was removed in 1870 in times of Franco-Prussian war as unable to reign the French state.
+The war was fought further by the Government of National Defence under the auspices of the Third Republic.
+With the Third Republic, the times of monarchies in France were finally over.